Theo6890/diamond-vaults/README.md

 ### Split Heavy Features into Many Diamonds

-Maybe a new diamond can be create for each these features: DEXs Integration, Royalities Integration, Streaming Payment Protocol, Streaming Payment Configuration, Multisigs Integration, etc...
+For greater compasability and module oriented project, a new diamond can be create for each these features: DEXs Integration, Royalities Integration, Streaming Payment Protocol, Streaming Payment Configuration, Multisigs Integration, etc...

 ## Versions